Earlier this week, I told you of the many

 Second…

-You can park your car and walk up to your campsite in a tent only field.
+You can park your car and walk up

-friends - a great option if you have a huge group of people.
+This way you can camp with all your closest, and not-so-closest friends - a great option if you have a huge group of people. |

 Cost: $16 per night